awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * [lowfuel/progrock-stable](https://github.com/lowfuel/progrock-stable) - Fork with optional Web GUI and a different approach to upscaling (GoBIG/ESRGAN)
   * [txt2imghd](https://github.com/jquesnelle/txt2imghd) - Fork of progrock diffusion that creates detailed, higher-resolution images by first generating an image from a prompt, upscaling it, then running img2img on smaller pieces of the upscaled image, and blending the results back into the original image.

-* [neonsecret/stable-diffusion](https://github.com/neonsecret/stable-diffusion) - Fork focusing on bigger resolutions with less vram at the expense of speed, automatically adjusting to the GPUs abilities.
-Also includes upscaling, facial restoration via CodeFormer and [custom UI](https://github.com/neonsecret/stable-diffusion/blob/main/GUI_TUTORIAL.md)
 * [NickLucche/stable-diffusion-nvidia-docker](https://github.com/NickLucche/stable-diffusion-nvidia-docker) - Multi (Nvidia) GPU capable docker setup of SD
 * [replicate/copg-stable-diffusion](https://github.com/replicate/cog-stable-diffusion) - [Cog machine learning container](https://github.com/replicate/cog) of SD v1.4.
 * [stable-diffusion-jupyterlab-docker](https://github.com/pieroit/stable-diffusion-jupyterlab-docker) - A Docker setup ready to go with Jupyter notebooks for Stable Diffusion.

 * [runwayml/stable-diffusion](https://github.com/runwayml/stable-diffusion) - Stable Diffusion Branch by [RunwayML](https://runwayml.com) with specifically trained inpainting model for high quality inpainting.

+### Potentially Stale/Less active branches

+These branches have not been updated in more than a months and are kept here for historic purposes
+* [neonsecret/stable-diffusion](https://github.com/neonsecret/stable-diffusion) - Fork focusing on bigger resolutions with less vram at the expense of speed, automatically adjusting to the GPUs abilities.
+Also includes upscaling, facial restoration via CodeFormer and [custom UI](https://github.com/neonsecret/stable-diffusion/blob/main/GUI_TUTORIAL.md)

 ## Checkpoints and Weights

 Checkpoints (.ckpt files) must be separately downloaded and are required to run Stable Diffusion.
-The latest model release is v1.5 released by runwayml.
-The latest stability ai release is 1.4.
+The latest stability ai release is 2.0.
+The last model containing NSFW concepts was 1.5 released by RunwayML

 need.
+* 🖊️ [sd-2.0 Model Cards](https://huggingface.co/StabilityAI) - Model Cards/Weights for Stable Diffusion 2.0 (diffusion, upscaling and inpainting checkpoints)
 * 🖊️ [sd-v1-5 from RunwayML](https://huggingface.co/runwayml/stable-diffusion-v1-5?) - Stable Diffusion 1.5 Checkpoint released by runwayML.
-* 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Stability AI Model Card on Hugging Face with all versions of the model.
+* 🖊️ [Official Model Card 1.5](https://huggingface.co/CompVis/stable-diffusion) - Official Stability AI Model Card on Hugging Face with all versions of the model.
 Download requires sign-in and acceptance of terms of service.
   * [stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The original 1.4 model's card
 * [RealESRGAN Models](https://github.com/xinntao/Real-ESRGAN/releases/) - Download location for the latest RealESRGAN models required to use the upscaling features implemented by many forks.
 Different models exist for realistic and anime content.
 Please refer to the fork documentation to identify the ones you
 * [sd-v1-5-inpainting from RunwayML](https://huggingface.co/runwayml/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.ckpt) - Checkpoint optimized for inpainting on SD 1.5, released by runwayML.